chloe0x0/cwon/README.md

 Cron Prompt uses a Large Language Model to generate its Cron expressions.
 The resulting cron expressions may be innacurate or incomplete as a result.
 It may, however, be capable of handling more complex expressions than more deterministic libraries which use Pushdown automata.
 If a result seems slightly off, try to prompt the model with different wording.

-Validate before with a tool like [Crontab](https://crontab.guru/) before use in any application.
+Validate expressions with a tool like [Crontab](https://crontab.guru/) before use in any application.

 ## Building